AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 **Acceptance Criteria:**
 - [ ] Display list of currently checked out books
-- [ ] Show due dates with overdue items highlighted
+- [ ] UI highlights books where due date less than current date in red
 - [ ] Option to renew books (if no holds)
 - [ ] Show borrowing history (last 6 months)
 - [ ] Total books checked out counter
+- [ ] System restricts the renew button if the current date to already past the due date

 #### Administration Features